Wobblyyyy/wobblyyyy/README.md

 # about me
-hey! my name's colin. i use he/they pronouns, but am comfortable with anything. i'm a student at rutgers-new brunswick, intending on double-majoring in computer engineering and computer science.
+hey! my name's colin. i prefer they/them pronouns, but am comfortable with anything. i'm a student at rutgers-new brunswick, intending on double-majoring in computer engineering and computer science.